Is Gas Environmentally friendly?

 When are the incentives guaranteed until?

 PACE funding is available whilst still in the EU.
 Reduced VAT is available for the foreseeable future.
-The RHI is guaranteed for 10 years from purchase, however this is only available if purchased before April 2019.
-We are not yet aware what is available after this date.

 How does it work?